-The Company is continuing to focus on the exploration and advancement of its five mineral properties in Burkina Faso.
+The Company's focus is on the exploration and advancement of its mineral properties in Burkina Faso.
 A drill campaign, which commenced in December 2011, at the Lati gold permit, was completed in mid February 2012.
+The Company also completed two large soil sampling programs in the spring of 2012 on the Kodyel and Moule/Loto Permits.
+The spring programs have generated new and sizeable drill targets.
+The Company will require funding to finance the next phase of exploration on its Burkina Faso permits.